 We no longer use these inks in any circumstance, due to their negative effect on the environment.
 There are now very good water based alternatives which can achieve the same look and feel as plastic inks.
 This includes true whites and vivid fluorescent colours across all colourways, which can be printed using opaque water based inks.
 Take a look at our organic t shirt printing page, for more information on measures we take with our printing and business.

 What is Underbasing?

-In order to keep your printed colours looking bright on dark shirts, we will use an underbase screen with your design.
-An underbase is generally white which is screenprinted first as a base, then the other colours are printed on top.
-When we underbase waterbased inks, this underbase will be a discharge print.
+In order to keep your printed colours looking bright on dark shirts, we may use an underbase screen with your design.
+An underbase is generally your entire design screenprinted with white ink as a base layer, then the other colours are printed on top.
+Only one underbase is required per design, regardless of the number of colours in that design.